quadrophobiac/odi-assessment/README.md

 search by date (in human readable format on the command line) – error catching (i.e. use this to catch edge cases), returning a digit set of dummy transactions – in what type of database to store this data?
 Storing it in a JSON file is the easiest

+### Documentation of decisions taken

+####Choice of data persistence

 I do not have experience of building transaction software, so to get a sense of what format to store this data in I did some research.
 It seemed that Magento, Paypal and Mastercard eCommerce APIs were built with JSON objects in mind.
+As such I chose to use a **document based database** rather than a relational database

+####Modelling the classes

+By utilising MongoId as a wrapper for a local MongoDB I gained access to the ODM mapping methods which were employed to
+* expedite the relations between the client and transactions classes and persistence of data
+* make the querying of the date (stored as YYYY-MM-DD in the specifications) and presentation of the matching data entries legible in human readable format with a minimum of hassle

 fin